AnaniZhu/vue-img-viewer/README.md

 import Vue from 'vue'
 import App from './App.vue'
-import ImagePreview from 'vue-imgPreview'
+import ImagePreview from 'vue-img-viewer'

 Vue.use(ImagePreview)

-Vue.use(VueLazyload)

 new Vue({
-  el: 'body',
+  el: '#app',
   components: {
     App
   }